 If you love architecture, it’s one of the great reasons to visit Italy.
 Here you will find ancient ruins and other well-preserved buildings from antiquity.
 In places like Sienna, Florence and Urbino, you can experience the magnificence of the Renaissance and Baroque.

 Sometimes, these once illustrious buildings are in disrepair.
 Sometimes you find them abandoned and boarded up.
 Despite this fact, there are many marvels to be found.
 Visiting Palermo was a bit like that.
-The local government has made an effort to fix up some of these places so my hopes are high for the former glory to make an appearance.
+The local government has made an effort to fix some of these places, so my hopes are high for the former glory to make an appearance.

 3. Visit Italy for the art